deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel_Mountain/Steel_Mountain.md

 ![](attachments/20230913135614.png)

 ![](attachments/20230913140136.png)

-Take note of the this statement.
+Take note of this statement.
 We will need to run a python server on port 80 in the same directory as our netcat [binary](https://github.com/andrew-d/static-binaries/blob/master/binaries/windows/x86/ncat.exe) file.
-If you already have a service running on port 80 like i did in my case you can just stop the service using:
+If you already have a service running on port 80 like I did in my case you can just stop the service using:

 ```shell
 sudo systemctl stop <service_name>